syncfusion-content/blazor-docs/blazor/toolbar/getting-started.md

 ---
 layout: post
-title: Getting Started in Blazor Toolbar Component | Syncfusion
+title: Getting Started with Blazor Toolbar Component | Syncfusion
-description: Learn about Getting Started in Blazor Toolbar component of Syncfusion, and more details.
+description: Learn about Getting Started with Blazor Toolbar component of Syncfusion, and more details.
 platform: Blazor
 control: Toolbar
 documentation: ug